manhhoang/Programming-Is-Awesome/README.md

 ### Big Data Ingestion Layer
 - [Apache Kafka](https://kafka.apache.org/) - Kafka™ is used for building real-time data pipelines and streaming apps.
+- [Apache Flume](https://flume.apache.org/) - Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data.

 ### Big Data Speed Layer
 - [Confluent Platform](http://www.confluent.io/) - The free, open-source streaming platform based on Apache Kafka.
 Confluent Platform is the best way to get started with real-time data streams.